Cellular senescence, a state of permanent growth arrest, has emerged as a hallmark and fundamental driver of the aging of the organism.

 In this study, the researchers found that intravenous injection of a lentiviral vector encoding Cas9 / sg-KAT7 reduced the proportions of senescent cells and proinflammatory cells in the liver, decreased secretory phenotype factors associated with circulatory senescence (SASP ) in the serum and extended quality and lifespan of aged mice.

-These results suggest that gene therapy based on the inactivation of a single factor may be sufficient to extend lifespan (at least in mice, for now).
+These findings suggest that gene therapy based on single factor inactivation may be sufficient to extend lifespan (at least in mice, for now).

 Is it gene therapy on humans?
 We are getting there.

-The researchers also found that treatment with the lentiviral vector encoding Cas9 / sg-KAT7 or a KAT7 WM-3835 inhibitor relieves human hepatocyte senescence and reduces the expression of SASP genes, suggesting that these interventions can also be applied in clinical settings with targeted gene therapy.
+The researchers also found that treatment with the lentiviral vector encoding Cas9 / sg-KAT7 or a KAT7 WM-3835 inhibitor relieves human hepatocyte senescence and reduces the expression of SASP genes, suggesting the possibility of applying these interventions as well. in clinical settings with targeted gene therapy.

 Overall, this study conceptually demonstrated that gene therapy based on the inactivation of a single factor is capable of delaying individual aging.